elle048/PracticeExercise/README.md

 # PracticeExercise
-My first attempt in doing the Practice
+My first attempt in doing the Practice Exercise